onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 This allows us to work around the practical issues from the conventional linear response.
-This approach can also be extended to include the :math:`J` exchange term (The response matrices now become rank-four tensors [Linscott2018]_).
-In practice this is done by modifying the perturbation by including an additional term (spin-splitting):
+This approach can also be extended to include the :math:`J` exchange term In practice this is done by modifying the perturbation by including an additional term (spin-splitting):

 .. math::